Frontend-learning-projects/astro-twitter/README.md

-# Qwik Twitter
+# Astro Twitter

-This repository contains code of a learning project called: "Qwik Twitter".
+This repository contains code of a learning project called: "Astro Twitter".

-It's purpose is to build X (Twitter) using the Qwik framework.
+It's purpose is to build X (Twitter) using the Astro framework.

 ## Learning

-- Qwik
+- Astro
 - Accessibility
 - Performance
 - Semantic HTML